MundoTango/replit_mundo_tango/replit.md

   * Built enhanced Events page with event creation, RSVP management, and time-based filtering
   * All components integrated with Supabase backend, authentication context, and UploadMedia service
   * Complete responsive design with mobile-first approach and consistent design language
+- June 28, 2025.
+Complete core pages implementation with authentic TrangoTech UI:
+  * Implemented TrangoTechPostComposer with exact "What's on your mind?" layout from original source
+  * Created 5 missing core pages: /community, /organizer, /teacher, /profile, /events using DashboardLayout
+  * Applied authentic TT CSS variables and color scheme (#8E142E primary, #0D448A secondary)
+  * Extracted and integrated original TT components (.card, .input-text, .btn-color classes)
+  * Built Community page with navigation cards and feature highlights
+  * Created Organizer and Teacher dashboard pages with coming soon layouts
+  * Enhanced Profile page with tabbed interface (About, Events, Memories) using TT styling
+  * Updated App.tsx routing to include all new core pages with proper navigation
+  * All pages use consistent TrangoTech design language with authentic colors and typography
 ```

 ## User Preferences